 7. Ultimate Landing Page Premium – This is a paid-for app, but it is totally worth it.
 This is the app that I’ve used to create this landing page and this landing page.
 It takes about 2 minutes to do one, and when you get stuck, the support is fast and efficient.
 I have used this app for clients as well – works like a charm!

-8. Mailchimp – I used Mailpoet for the longest time.
-It’s free up to a certain number of subscribers and especially when you want to do newsletters featuring your blog’s content, it is the easiest way.
-But last year I changed to Mailchimp, for a few reasons.
+8. MailChimp – I used Mailpoet for the longest time.
+It’s free up to a certain number of subscribers, and especially when you want to do newsletters featuring your blog’s content, it is the easiest way.
+But last year I changed to MailChimp, for a few reasons.
 The most important one is that Mailchimp allows you to set up drip campaigns, and it integrates with SO MANY apps it’s ridiculous.
 If you’re starting out, use Mailpoet.
-Once you’ve started to make money and want a bit more, then I would recommend Mailchimp.
+Once you’ve started to make money and want a bit more, then I would recommend MailChimp.

 9. Upwork – I have written about Upwork a few times, but this website really is my go-to place for anything.
 I regularly get the following services from people who I’ve found on Upwork: virtual assistance; accounting; web development; freelance writing; graphic design – and I find a lot of work on Upwork as well.
 Read more about my various income streams here.

 11. Coschedule Headline Analyzer – this super useful tool lets you test your headlines for email, blog posts and marketing campaigns to “get more engagement, shares, and traffic back to your blog posts with SEO driven, emotional headlines” – in their words.
-I don’t publish anything without testing it on the headline analyzer first, whether I write for a client or myself – it’s almost become a game for me to see what is the best score I can achieve.
+I don’t publish anything without testing it on the headline analyser first, whether I write for a client or myself – it’s almost become a game for me to see what is the best score I can achieve.
 Thus far, I’m at 77 – but I shall prevail!

 UPDATE 13 March 17: I have just reached a score of 80!
 The winning title: 10 of the most beautiful kitchen backsplashes

 12: Make A Website Hub Blog Idea Generator – the truth of the matter is this: sometimes, in spite of your best intentions and dedication to write and create new content, you just don’t know what to write about.
 This handy tool will churn out ideas with the keywords you give it.
-Sometimes it will come up with some really funny suggestions (8 Things about Homes Your Boss Wants To Know – a personal favourite!) but some are really worth exploring, like Designs?
+Sometimes it will come up with some really stupid suggestions (8 Things about Homes Your Boss Wants To Know – a personal favourite!), but some are really worth exploring, like Designs?
 Use These Ideas At Your Own Risk.
 I will then tweak it a bit to something like “Bedroom Designs: Use These Ideas At Your Own Risk.”
 I don’t even know what I’m going to write, but I would want to read that!